 We get many calls from companies that tried to save a few bucks by saving backups on the same network as their protected systems.
 Many Veeam, VM snapshots, scheduled file copy, and Microsoft backups are set up this way.
 Unfortunately, the backups usually get encrypted when ransomware hits their main systems.
 We recommend backup devices that have no access from the local network and automatically copy the backups to isolated data centres in Calgary and Toronto.
 For more information on effective business continuity backup options, please see our backup, disaster recovery, and business continuity page.

 Often, businesses put the cart before the horse and jump right to backups instead of taking a step back to inventory all of their systems.
 Once businesses know what they have, they can determine how much data they can afford to lose and how long they can live without a particular system.
 This provides a foundation for determining how much to spend on alternative (often manual) processes to keep the business running and recovery systems to minimize outages and data loss.

-If you don’t have a Business Continuity Plan and haven’t gone through the BIA process yet, the Calgary Chamber of Commerce has some great resources from the Calgary Emergency Management Agency at www.calgarychamber.com/business-continuity-planning.
+If you don’t have a Business Continuity Plan and haven’t gone through the BIA process yet, the Calgary Emergency Management Agency has some excellent business continuity planning resources.